ply/ReaScripts/README.md

  - Play by loop pre-roll value from loop start/end (or current cursor position if no selection)
  - Play/stop (recording safe)
  - Playhead vs selected track items and markers window
- - `BricastiM7` directory containts my attempt to control Bricasti M7 via MIDI.
+ - `BricastiM7` directory contains my attempt to control Bricasti M7 via MIDI.
 Unfinished, but it might be useful for recalling parameters

 JSFX:
   - 5.1 output router